iamporus/Flutter-Inspiration/README.md

 # Flutter Design Challenges
-Idea is to find a popular design from Dribble and bring it to life through Flutter
+The idea behind the app is to find popular UI designs from Dribbble and bring them to life through Flutter.